Rosemeis/hapla/README.md

 [CI](.github/workflows/ci.yml) checks style, builds the wheel and source archive, and runs the installed tests with one and two native threads.
-Pushes and pull requests run on Linux; manual runs also cover macOS and Python 3.10, 3.12, and 3.14.
+Pushes and pull requests run on Linux.
+Manual runs also cover macOS and Python 3.10, 3.12, and 3.14.

 ## Citation